KaungZinLin/SuperScan/README.md

 - iOS
 - Linux
 # Business Model
-**Freemium**: I plan to give the user access to all features, with the inclusion of ads implemented in a non-intrusive way.
+**Freemium, technically**: I plan to give the user access to all features, with the inclusion of ads implemented in a non-intrusive way.
 Users will be able to donate me via In-App Purchases or other methods, which will disable ads.
 # License
 I still haven't decided on a license yet, but one thing remains clear: this app will be open-source, and I'll allow anyone to clone my project as long as the person gives credit.